About Writing Across the Curriculum

 Facilitated by a WAC Advisory Board representing CSUF’s eight Colleges, the WAC program strives to improve student writing and learning, to support faculty efforts to teach with writing, and to create a campus culture that values the ways writing can enhance learning.

-In its first three years, the WAC Program has
+In its first five years, the WAC Program has

 - Created 10 different workshops that enable faculty to increase student learning with meaningful writing activities,

 - Offered a WAC Certificate that helps faculty enrich their teaching with WAC,

 - Supported thesis, dissertation, and project writers with online and in-person “Thesis Retreats at Pollak Library,”

 - Assisted Senate Committees as they revised University Policy Statements related to writing and equitable learning,

 - Led a campus team conducting a "General Education and Equitable Writing" project for the Chancellor's Office's "Student Success Analytics" project.

 - Consulted with faculty and departments that want to use writing equitably to improve students’ learning,

 - Hosted four guest speaker events.
 Speakers included Dr. Linda Adler-Kassner (UC Santa Barbara’s Faculty Director of the Center for Innovative Teaching, Research, and Learning), Dr. Dan Melzer (twice, UC Davis's Associate Director of First-Year Composition), and Dr. Nicole Gonzales-Howell (U of San Francisco, Assoc.
 Prof. of English and Rhetoric).